Gallium Data is configured using three main mechanisms:

 Optional.
 Use this option to change the settings of the Java library subsystem, which allows you, for instance, to use a private Maven repository instead of the default Maven Central.
 See the Java library page for more details.

-If, like most people, you run Gallium Data as a Docker container, these options can be specified using Docker's -e option, e.g.:
+If, like most people, you run Gallium Data as a Docker container, these options can be specified using Docker's -e option, but you must then use an underscore instead of a dash in the option name, e.g.:

 -v /users/jdoe/projects/repo:/repo \